 Transportation

-• (35) Optimizing routing of equipment and operators to match passenger and freight demands, meet schedules, and mitigate costs
+- Helping logistics managers and dispatchers optimize routing of equipment and operators to match passenger and freight demands, meet schedules, and mitigate costs by incorporating real-time data and user-friendly planning tools.

-• (38) Optimizing the supply chain for just-in-time availability of replacement parts and supplies
+- Empowering supply chain managers to optimize the supply chain for just-in-time availability of replacement parts and supplies by integrating tools that enhance transparency and streamline procurement processes.

 Industry #8